Skip to main content

 • If you want to invite other members to a project, you'll need to first add them to a workspace and give them access directly under Project settings after they have been invited.

-• You can manage members either by navigating to Project > Member Settings page or by Workspace > Member Settings page.
+• You can manage members either by navigating to Project > Settings > Members or Workspace settings > Members .

 Creating Issues